 We’re even bad at the simple stuff like recycling paper and aluminum cans.
 According to Earth 911, millennials notably lag behind other age groups and don’t engage in “simple green activities.”

 A Walking Contradiction

-Puzzlingly, millennials report being more concerned about the environment that is evidenced by their actions.
-The vast majority of us are very concerned about climate and the impact it will have on our children.
+Puzzlingly, millennials report being more concerned about the environment than is evidenced by their actions.
+The vast majority of us (perhaps not all) are very concerned about climate and the impact it will have on our children.

 Millennials are less likely to recycle but are still more likely to buy from companies that “go green” and leave a positive global footprint.
 Millennials are also more likely to go to schools that support environmental initiatives and choose employers that do the same.
 It is a curiosity that the Shelton Group, which conducted the study, calls “reverse crowdsourcing.”
 Why are millennials more inclined to say they support green initiatives, instead of actually practicing their stated green initiatives?
 The jury is still out on that question.